 2 This definition is specific to this Standard, when used in the context of hazard analysis.

-6.4.16.5.6fail-safe
+criticality

+classification of a function or of a software, hardware or operation according to the severity of the consequences of its potential failures

+1 Refer to clauses 6.4.1 and 6.5.6.

+2 This notion of criticality, applied to a function or a software, hardware or operation, considers only severity, differently from the criticality of a failure or failure mode (or a risk), which also considers the likelihood or probability of occurrence.

+fail safe

-design property of a system (or part of it), which prevents its failures from resulting in critical or catastrophic consequences
+property of a system (or part of it), which prevents its failures from resulting in critical or catastrophic consequences

-This definition is specific to this Standard (different from ECSS-S-ST-00-01), for use in the context of safety analysis.

 hazard control

 preventive or mitigation measure, associated to a hazard scenario, which is introduced into the system design and operation to avoid the events or to interrupt their propagation to consequence